-Tips From Someone With 50 Years Of Social Distancing Experience
+Tips From Someone With Nearly 50 Years Of Social Distancing Experience

 "I kind of follow a set time schedule," said Barr.
 "Sometimes I forget what day it is, but I know what time it is."

 Most importantly, he said, is leaving a reward for the end of the day.
-He'll read, knit something, watch a movie, and then watch a game of cricket.
+He'll read, knit something, watch a movie and then watch a game of cricket.

 "It's pretty much the same day after day.
 Most of it I enjoy," he said.

 Notably absent from his daily routine: keeping a personal journal.
 He said he used to, for about a decade or so, but then he went back and read it.
 "And it was so boring.
 It's like, 'OK enough already.
-Let me go watch some paint dry.'"
+Let me go watch some paint dry.' "

 3. Celebrate the stuff that matters, rather than the stuff you're supposed to celebrate.